This is from when he was still a young boy; hip-slung, just so; nothing very much to say.

 When he was away from school, which was often, he dressed in crayon coloured clothing – cheesecloth, denim, corduroy.
 He wore, for nearly the whole summer, a tee shirt, butchered at the sleeve, upon which was printed the face of David Bowie.

 John had yet to be expelled.
-Had yet to finger girls.
-He had yet to fall in love or grow to hate himself.
+Had yet to love, to grow, to fade, to hate.
 He had yet to take wage for clowning on a stage and looking none-too-well.
 John had yet to acquire a pair of German tank boots from a yank on a bus, at knifepoint, in Texas.

 It would be sometime yet before he had to sign – here, please.
 Here, please.
 And just here, please – lanky at a trestle table in South West One or hunched at a desk on West 23rd.
 He had yet to fade on yellowing paper.
 He had yet to meet Nancy.
 He had yet to disappear.